fmatthew5876/stdcxx-align/proposal/draft.md

 For all of the following, `std::is_integral<integral>::value == true`

-    //Returns true if x is a multiple of a template<typename integral>
+    //Returns true if x == 0 or x is a multiple of a template<typename integral>
       constexpr bool is_aligned(integral x, size_t a) noexcept;